svchinche/devops-as-a-service/README.md

 Development Phase
 =================

+- For creating on-premise infrastructure, we uses Vagrant
+- And for creating cloud infrastructure we use terraform.

 I am using eclipse IDE with window builder plugin to create standalone application. </br>

 * Please find below screenshots while developing window using eclipse